 Working Class Neighborhood

 Since its inception, the neighborhood became an area for working class families.
 My grandmother and her family lived just inside the boundaries of Wynwood, on NW 23rd Street and just east of NW 7th Avenue.
 She lived in Wynwood from 1928 to 1945.
-The house she resided would have been in the portion of Wynwood that was isolated during the building of I-95 in the 1960s.
+The house she resided in would have been in the portion of Wynwood that was bifurcated away from the neighborhood during the construction of I-95 in the 1960s.
 She, and at least one of my great uncles, graduated from Robert E Lee Middle School in the late 1920s.
-Also, she worked nearby at Don Allen Chevrolet on NW 20th Street and Miami Avenue.
+Also, she worked at nearby at Don Allen Chevrolet on NW 20th Street and Miami Avenue.
 Most of the families in the area had a similar middle-class constitution during the first half of the last century.